MecatronicaUSB/uwimageproc/README.md

 - [CUDA]().
 - [cmake 2.8](https://cmake.org/) - cmake making it happen again

+For further installation instructions, please refer to [Installation OpenCV and CUDA](INSTALL)

 ## Getting Started

 This repository provides an (increasing) collection of compatible, yet independent, underwater oriented modules for image and video.
 To start using this toolbox, proceed to the standard *clone* procedure: